erwinmintiens/w3w-rust/README.md

 }
 ```

 This call fetches a what3word address for the coordinates (50.830005, 4.329982).
-We also give the optional parameter `language` which we set to `Some("en")`, this will return us a 3 word value in the provided language (in our case English, which is de default).
+We also use the default optional parameters, which are all set to `None`.

-The optional `format` parameter can be either `"json"` (default) or `"geojson"`.

-The locale is used to specify a variant of a specific language.
-All supported languages and locales can be fetched with the `W3WClient::available_languages()` call.
+See the [Options](#options) section for more details on the optional parameters.

 ### Fetch JSON